Reducing methane emissions

 Our ambition

 We aim to reduce the methane intensity from our oil and gas operations to near zero by 2030.
 We are on track, but constantly looking for ways to improve.
-We do this by:
+We are doing this by:

 Our performance